Achievable logoAchievable logo

 Arrhythmias

-II) Atrial tachycardia (AT): It is a type of supraventricular tachycardia in which the atria beat at rates higher than 100/min in atrial tachycardia.
-The impulse originates in an ectopic site in the atria (not SA node).
-Patients present with palpitations, chest discomfort, dyspnea, dizziness, rarely syncope.
-As the rhythm is not sinus, morphology of the P wave will be slightly different from the normal sinus P wave.
-Atrial tachycardia is seen in children with CHD, elderly, hypertension, cardiomyopathy, alcohol or cocaine abuse etc.
+II) Atrial tachycardia (AT): Atrial tachycardia is a type of supraventricular tachycardia in which the atria beat at rates higher than 100/min.
+The impulse originates from an ectopic site in the atria (not the SA node).
+Patients may present with palpitations, chest discomfort, dyspnea, dizziness, and rarely syncope.

-III) Atrial flutter: It is a rapid but regular rhythm with fast atrial rates between 250-350 beats/minute.
+III) Atrial flutter: Atrial flutter is a rapid but regular rhythm with atrial rates between 250-350 beats/minute.
 It occurs due to re-entry circuits within the atria.
-ECG shows regular, sawtooth like, flutter waves.
+ECG shows regular, sawtooth-like flutter waves.

 Atrial fibrillation with ST depression